niaid/dsb/README.md

                                         isotype.control.name.vec = isotypes)
 ```

-## Example: Visualize the distributions of CD4 and CD8

-plot the DSB normalized CITEseq data.
+## Visualization on example data: distributions of CD4 and CD8 DSB normalized CITEseq data.

 **Note, there is NO jitter added to these points for visualization;
 these are the unmodified normalized